ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 * Acquisition and storage of assertion semantics
 * Acquisition and storage of appraisal policies
-* Verification of Attester Identity (attestation provenance) with respect to evidence
+* Verification of Attester Identity (attestation provenance)
+* Comparing assertions or evidence with reference values according to appraisal policies
+* Validate authentication information based on public keys, signatures, secrets that are shielded, or secrets that are access restricted via protection profiles

 ### Supply Chain Entity (SCE) Duties